 No products in the cart.

 You’ve probably heard all about silk, but do you know what makes it so special?
-Silk is a type of natural protein fiber made by silk worms.
-Silk has a vibrant history as it is one of the oldest commercially made fibers.
+Silk is a type of natural protein fibre made by silk worms.
+Silk has a vibrant history as it is one of the oldest commercially made fibres.
 When dyed, silk takes color quickly and easily.
-You can use any dye you would use for wool or other animal fiber to dye silk.
+You can use any dye you would use for wool or other animal fibre to dye silk.
 It has a subtle luster like gold, and a soft hand, with excellent drape.
 All of these qualities make silk a popular favorite for dyers and knitters alike!
 Try dyeing one of Knomad’s silk blends like SAND DUNE, SANDSTONE, IVORY, or MAGNOLIA and experience the special magic of silk yourself.

 Watch our video

 Gina Fama Röckenwagner (she/her) is a color-obsessed knit designer and textile artist based in Los Angeles, California.
 Her work has been featured in Vogue Knitting, Pom Pom Quarterly, and Purl Soho’s eponymous blog.
 She founded her line of soft, comfortable, and size-inclusive clothing, SOFT HAUS, in 2015.
 When not working on yarn-related endeavors, Gina can be found quilting, biking, baking and watching trashy tv with her cats, Paloma and Blooper.

 Sign up for our newsletter today and be the first to know when we publish a new blog post.

 Get 25% off your next purchase, click here to sign up for our newsletter and receive a 25% off coupon (one-time purchase for new sign ups only as a thank you).